Sharp transition for single polarons in the one-dimensional Su-Schrieffer-Heeger model

-: To treat this non-perturbative problem we use the Momentum Average (MA) analytical approximation \cite{Berc06,Good08,Berc10} and three different numerical techniques: the Diagrammatic Monte Carlo (DMC) \cite{Froh}, the Limited Phonon Basis Exact Diagonalization (LPBED) \cite{Fil09}, and the Bold Diagrammatic Monte Carlo (BDMC) method \cite{ProkofevSvistunoz2008}.
-Applications of the first three methods to polaron problems are well documented in the literature.
-However, the implementation of the BDMC method for the SSH model herein contains several new elements.
-In the supplementary on-line material we provide details of how these methods are applied.
+: We treat this non-perturbative problem with the Momentum Average (MA) analytical approximation \cite{Berc06,Good08,Berc10} and three different numerical techniques: the Diagrammatic Monte Carlo (DMC) \cite{Froh}, the Limited Phonon Basis Exact Diagonalization (LPBED) \cite{Fil09}, and the Bold Diagrammatic Monte Carlo (BDMC) \cite{ProkofevSvistunoz2008} methods.
+Applications of the first three methods to polaron problems are well documented.
+However, our implementation of the BDMC method for the SSH model contains several new elements, reviewed in the supporting material.